+Fire Services

-Fire Services The number of arson incidents reported in Croydon every June for the past 5 years has averaged around 323 for that month.
+The number of arson incidents reported in Croydon every June for the past 5 years has averaged around 323.
 The latest June 2018 number is down on the last 12 months at 332 incidents.
 Of these, only 1 in 4 (23.2%) were for real fires.
-Special services which include services such as lift rescues made up 29.8% of all reported arson incidents in Croydon in June 2018.
-Around a half (47.0%) were false alarms, predominantly from automated fire alarm systems.
-Figure 11 - Reported Fires in Croydon in the Month of June from 2013-2018
+Special services, which include services such as lift rescues, made up 29.8% of all reported arson incidents in Croydon with around a half (47.0%) false alarms, predominantly from automated fire alarm systems.

+Figure 11 - Reported Fires in Croydon in the Month of June from 2014-2018